-Michigan has 108 MC dedicated to CVED's roadside enforcement program and 21 field sergeants who are certified to conduct Levell III inspections in addition to their regular administrative duties.
-Michigan's CMV enforcement program uses various funding sources for the purpose of reducing CMV-related crashes and fatalities, and for the protection of the highway transportation infrastructure.
+MSP-CVED has 119 MC Officers/Investigators dedicated to CVED's roadside enforcement program and 21 MC Sergeants who are certified to conduct Levell III inspections in addition to their regular administrative duties.
+MSP-CVED CMV enforcement program uses various funding sources for the purpose of reducing CMV-related crashes and fatalities, and for the protection of the highway transportation infrastructure.
 In Michigan, MC Officers and Investigators are employed soley for CMV enforcement and do not have the responsibility to conduct enforcement activities on non-CMVs except in certain narrowly specified circumstances (i.e. operating under the influence of drugs/alcohol).
 In these situations, enforcement activities or not charged to the MCSAP grant, and not used for the State's share or MOE.